-- (i) For any class of violation, only if a civil penalty has been imposed against the violator with in the five years preceding the violation, or - (ii) In the case of failure to file, submit, or make available, as the case may be, any documents, data, or reports required by this ordinance, or the orders, rules, regulations and permits issued hereunder, only if the County Manager determines that the violation was intentional and a civil penalty has been imposed against the violator within the five years preceding the violation. - (b) In determining the amount of the civil penalty, the County Manager shall consider the following: - (i) The degree and extent of the harm to the natural resources, to the public health, or to public or private property resulting from the violation; - (ii) The duration and gravity of the violation; - (iii) The effect on ground or surface water quantity or quality or on air quality; - (iv) The cost of rectifying the damage; - (v) The amount of money saved by noncompliance; - (vi) Whether the violation was committed willfully or intentionally; - (vii) The prior record of the violator in complying or failing to comply with the pretreatment program; - (viii) The costs of enforcement to the County. - (c) Appeals of civil penalties assessed in accordance with this section shall be as provided in section 10.
+- 1. For any class of violation, only if a civil penalty has been imposed against the violator with in the five years preceding the violation, or - 2.
+In the case of failure to file, submit, or make available, as the case may be, any documents, data, or reports required by this ordinance, or the orders, rules, regulations and permits issued hereunder, only if the County Manager determines that the violation was intentional and a civil penalty has been imposed against the violator within the five years preceding the violation. - B. In determining the amount of the civil penalty, the County Manager shall consider the following: - 1.
+The degree and extent of the harm to the natural resources, to the public health, or to public or private property resulting from the violation; - 2.
+The duration and gravity of the violation; - 3.
+The effect on ground or surface water quantity or quality or on air quality; - 4.
+The cost of rectifying the damage; - 5.
+The amount of money saved by noncompliance; - 6.
+Whether the violation was committed willfully or intentionally; - 7.
+The prior record of the violator in complying or failing to comply with the pretreatment program; - 8.
+The costs of enforcement to the County. - C. Appeals of civil penalties assessed in accordance with this section shall be as provided in Article 10.

-8.3 Other Available Remedies
+Section 3.
+Other Available Remedies